Differences between Syncs

 Suggestion: You can use the "File Sync" in Disk Master.

-For File Sync, the newly added and modified files in the source directory will be synchronized to the target directory, and the files in the target directory will always be exactly the same as the files in the source directory.
-Files in the target directory that are inconsistent with those in the source directory will be deleted or overwritten.
+File Sync synchronizes the source and target directories by copying newly added and modified files from the source to the target, ensuring the target directory always mirrors the source.
+Any files in the target that are inconsistent with the source will be deleted or overwritten.

-If you delete A or B in the destination directory, A and B will still be synced to the destination after the next successful File Sync.
+If you delete a file A or B in the destination directory, it will still be synced to the destination again after the next successful File Sync operation, along with the other files.

-But if you delete A or B in the source directory, A or B will also be deleted in the destination directory after the next successful File Sync.
+If you delete a file (A or B) in the source directory, the same file (A or B) will also be deleted in the destination directory during the next successful File Sync operation.

 Case3: You would like to immediately sync changed files in the source to the destination directory.